KIKIKILOKJ/Password-Locker/README.md

 This application was created by PETER KINYANJUI...

 ## Description
-THis application allows the user to create and save information concerning the accounts he has created for future references
+This application allows the user to create and save information concerning the accounts he has created for future references

 ## BDD
 |BEHAVIOUR|INPUT|OUTPUT|